Antonio Augusto Intreccialagli

-Antonio Augusto Intreccialagli (18 February 1852 − 19 September 1924) - in religious Antonio di Gesù - was an Italian Roman Catholic prelate and professed member from the Discalced Carmelites who served as the Archbishop of Monreale from 1919 until his death.
+Antonio Augusto Intreccialagli (18 February 1852 − 19 September 1924) - religious name Antonio di Gesù - was an Italian Roman Catholic prelate and professed member from the Discalced Carmelites who served as the Archbishop of Monreale from 1919 until his death.
 Intreccialagli served prior to this as the coadjutor for the archdiocese and before that served as the Bishop of Caltanissetta when he was nominated to the episcopate.
 He was also the co-founder of the Oblates to the Divine Love which he established alongside the Servant of God Margherita Diomira Crispi.

-Intreccialagli's process for beatification opened after his death in Monreale and he became titled as a Servant of God.
+Intreccialagli's process for beatification opened after his death in Monreale, as a Servant of God.
 He was later titled as Venerable in 1991 after Pope John Paul II confirmed that he had lived a life of heroic virtue.